jlandercy/newproject/README.md

 # Python New Project Package

-This repository holds a minimalistic new `python3` package with the following service already included:
+This repository holds a minimalistic new `python3` package with the following services already included:

  - `setuptools` flow for packaging;